-The cobas® 4800 System is designed to support mixed-batch runs between the cobas® MRSA/SA, cobas® Cdiff and cobas® HSV 1 and 2 tests.
+The cobas® 4800 System is designed to support mixed-batch format with tests that share the same automated specimen extraction process and PCR profile for amplification and detection.
 The generic cobas® 4800 System Sample Preparation Kit, generic cobas® 4800 System Lysis Kit 1 and generic cobas® 4800 System Wash Buffer Kit are available in two kit sizes, each sufficient for 10 runs of up to either 24 or 96 samples, which include the controls and specimens for all assays to be run.
-The cobas® 4800 Cdiff Amplification/Detection Kit is sufficient to test up to 80 samples, which include Cdiff controls and specimens to be run.
+The cobas® 4800 Cdiff Amplification/Detection Kit is available in two sizes, each sufficient to test up to either 80 or 240 samples, which include Cdiff controls and specimens to be run.
 Multiple vials of the cobas® 4800 Cdiff Master Mix reagent can be used as appropriate in one run, as long as they are the same kit size.
 The generic cobas® 4800 System Internal Control Kit 1 and the cobas® 4800 Cdiff Controls and Cofactor Kit are available in a single kit size, and can support all run configurations.
-For each run containing C. difficile 06979394001-07EN specimens, one cobas® 4800 Cdiff Positive Control and one cobas® 4800 System Negative Control must be used (see "Quality Control").
+For each run containing C. difficile specimens, one cobas® 4800 Cdiff Positive Control and one cobas® 4800 System Negative Control must be used (see "Quality Control").
 For a single test run, the maximum number of samples allowed is 94 specimens and 2 controls.

-Note: Although not an optimal use of reagents, a generic 96-Test reagent can be used for a run containing 1-22 total specimens.
-However, different sizes of the cobas® 4800 System Wash Buffer (WB) Kit, cobas® 4800 System Sample Preparation Kit and cobas® 4800 System Lysis Kit 1 cannot be mixed.
-For example, if a 96-Test WB reagent bottle is scanned at the start of the run, 96-Test size reagents from the other two kits must also be used.
+- Note: Although not an optimal use of reagents, a generic 96-Test reagent can be used for a run containing 1-22 total specimens.
+However, different sizes of the cobas[®] 4800 System Wash Buffer (WB) Kit, cobas[®] 4800 System Sample Preparation Kit and cobas[®] 4800 System Lysis Kit 1 cannot be mixed.
+For example, if a 96-Test WB reagent bottle is scanned at the start of the run, 96-Test size reagents from the other two kits must also be used. - Note: Although not an optimal use of reagents, a 24-Test cobas[®] 4800 Cdiff MMX can be used for a run containing 1-6 C. difficile specimens.
+See the cobas[®] 4800 System User Assistance for details on how to change kit size.